 We visited in late October, and even though the weather was decidedly cool, people were still flocking to the outdoor cafes for some people watching with a drink in hand.

 Lastly, we also walked the Green Horseshoe, sometimes referred to as the Lenuci’s Horseshoe.

 This park was named after Milan Lenuci who came up with the idea of creating connected green spaces right in Zagreb’s downtown.

-The horseshoe is home to several museums, galleries, archives, fountains and even the Botanical Gardens so it also makes for a fun way to explore Zagreb on foot.
+The horseshoe is home to several museums, galleries, archives, fountains and even the Botanical Gardens so it also makes for a fun way to explore the city on foot.

 Where we stayed in Zagreb

-Alternatively, there are plenty of hotels to choose from depending on your budget.
+We rented an apartment in the Lower Town just a few blocks from the main square, but there are also plenty of hotels and hostels to choose from depending on your budget.

 Zagreb Travel Guide

 Now for a video of our time in Zagreb to really bring this city to life!